briefscala/algebra_playground/src/main/scala/com/briefscala/algebra/of_semigroups_and_monoids.md

 ### Pointed

 If you thought that semigroups were trivial and were needless of such obscure name, monoids are even simpler (and arguably with an even more obscure name).
-A monoid is the addition of a Pointed Set, that is a Set with only one element, to a semigroup such that the lone element serves as the identity element.
-This identity element is called `zero` conventionally and it the identity for the semigroup combine operation only.
+A `Monoid` is the addition of a `Pointed` Set, that is a Set with only one element, to a `Semigroup` such that the lone element serves as the identity element.
+This identity element is called `zero` conventionally and is the identity for the semigroup's combine operation only.
 A different operation could need a different element as `zero`.
 Let's take a look at what would that look like in Scala with a few simple examples.

 ```scala
 trait Pointed[T] {